Versalities/Text-based-Js-game/README.md

 Version 0.2 - 02.09.2016.
 Modified one of the routes of the 3rd event.
 Still working on the 2 others.
 Jumped to the Final Event and worked on it a bit.
 Need more content and additional styling though.

+Version 0.25 - 05.09.2016.
+Some minor additions to js.
+Overall, the bare minimum is done, now waiting for the inspiration to come in order to style everything more attractively...and to improve some other things.